 The Benefits of Reverse Osmosis Water

-Aside from removing dangerous compounds, there are other potential benefits to using a RO system:
+In addition to removing contaminants, there are other potential benefits to using a reverse osmosis system:

-- Easy to maintain: The filter setups aren’t overly large or bulky and can fit in a variety of places, usually under kitchen sinks.
-Aside from filter maintenance, there’s very little you need to do.
-Depending on the manufacturer, you’ll probably need to change filters around every six months.
+- Low maintenance: RO filter systems are often compact and can be installed in various places, including under kitchen sinks.
+Aside from occasionally replacing the filter, there is very little you need to do.
+Depending on the manufacturer, you will usually need to replace filters about every six months.

-- Replaces bottled water: The plastic you waste is a huge factor here.
-With a reverse osmosis system, you won’t need to buy bottled water, potentially saving a lot of money and greatly reducing your plastic waste.
+- Replaces bottled water: With a reverse osmosis system, you won’t need to buy bottled water, potentially saving a lot of money and greatly reducing your plastic waste.

 Reverse Osmosis Summary

-Reverse osmosis water is not necessarily harmful, although the studies aren’t conclusive on this.
-In the meantime, consider it safe to use for drinking, cooking, showering, and more.
+Reverse osmosis is not necessarily harmful and can remove numerous contaminants from your water.
+You should consider it safe for drinking, cooking, showering, and more.